TheRealKaup/KTech/documentation/faq.md

 KCGE was no longer named that; the goal I set was to make an actual terminal game engine.
 I remembered that as I was installing Arch Linux on my system I was given a terminal, but no X11.
 It means KTech games couldn't be played on a Linux TTY, deeming them X11 programs rather than terminal programs.
 Yet that's not all of it.
 What if someone launches the game on Wayland?
 I'll have to verify XWayland manages to handle my library.
 Well, what if the player is using a window manager that doesn't expect the terminal to normally, and randomly, resize itself?
 What if changing the font doesn't work the same across all terminal emulators?
 But undoubtedly, the crux of it all: what if the user is expecting the terminal application to behave like a terminal application?

 It was made apparent to me that KTech is not to besiege the terminal, but rather the opposite.
 The terminal's size, font, inputs, location on the screen; these are all under the responsibilities of the terminal and the window manager, which are themselves under the user's control.
 Violating this idea ultimately violates the user's rightful sovereignty over their personal computer.
 For example, a terminal program ought to adapt to the terminal's displayed buffer, in lieu of resizing the terminal to fit the program.
-Alas, the standardized terminal still has some limitations that if broken won't necessarily contradict this view, notably, removing delay before keys start repeating, locally, in the terminal.
+Alas, the standardized terminal still has some limitations that if broken won't necessarily contradict this view, notably, removing delay before keys start repeating, locally, in the terminal, is impossible as far as I know.

 Over a year later I returned the Windows port, because I have big plans for KTech and the games I'm gonna make with it.
 This time the currently installed doctrine was kept (obviously, as I want games to behave the same between Windows and GNU/Linux), but almost: selecting text in the Windows Console strangely pauses output, which is more annoying than ideological, so that feature, on the Windows port, I decided to disable.